Hiranya-2795/E-Commerce-Churn-Prediction/README.md

    * The system provides suggestions but does not execute marketing campaigns automatically.

    * Codebase is open-source and can be extended for additional features, e.g., multi-class churn prediction or real-time integration with e-commerce platforms.

+---

+### **7. Need for the Application & Target Audience**

+#### **A. Need for the Application**

+1. **Customer Retention is Cheaper than Acquisition**

+   * Studies show acquiring a new customer costs **5–7 times more** than retaining an existing one.
+   * This system helps businesses *retain customers* by predicting churn before it happens.

+2. **Proactive Business Strategy**

+   * Instead of reacting after customers leave, businesses can take **preventive measures** like personalized discounts, loyalty points, or targeted marketing campaigns.

+3. **Data-Driven Decision Making**

+   * Moves decision-making from guesswork to **evidence-based predictions** backed by machine learning and AI insights.

+4. **Time and Cost Savings**

+   * Marketing budgets can be spent more effectively by targeting only customers with a high churn risk.
+   * Reduces unnecessary blanket offers to customers who would stay anyway.

+5. **Personalized Customer Engagement**

+   * Gemini AI integration ensures insights are tailored to the customer’s behavior and preferences, increasing the likelihood of re-engagement.

+6. **Easy-to-Use for Non-Technical Teams**

+   * Streamlit interface allows marketing and customer service teams to use it without any coding knowledge.

+#### **B. Target Audience**

+1. **E-commerce Businesses**

+   * Both large-scale platforms (e.g., Amazon, Flipkart, Myntra) and small-to-medium online stores can use this to predict and prevent churn.

+2. **Marketing & Retention Teams**

+   * Teams responsible for customer loyalty programs, personalized promotions, and re-engagement campaigns.

+3. **Business Analysts**

+   * Analysts who want actionable insights and easy-to-understand visualizations to support decision-making.

+4. **Customer Relationship Management (CRM) Platforms**

+   * The system could be integrated into CRM software for real-time churn predictions.

+5. **Subscription-based E-commerce**

+   * Services like meal-kit deliveries, beauty boxes, or fashion rentals where customer retention directly impacts recurring revenue.